HashEdits/docs/docs/setup/index.md

 Drag and drop the .UnityPackage of the avatar above your unity editor window of your project

-Click "import" on the window that pops up
+Click `import` on the window that pops up

 ## Import my add-on